abedidev/ResNet-TCN/README.md

 Training and validation phases are performed in `train.py`.
 Training the ResNet and TCN is performed jointly using [Adam](https://pytorch.org/docs/stable/optim.html) optimization algorithm.

-The code has been tested on the [DAiSEE](https://iith.ac.in/~daisee-dataset/), Dataset for Affective States in E-Environments for engagement level classification in online classrooms.
+The code has been tested on the [DAiSEE](https://iith.ac.in/~daisee-dataset/), Dataset for Affective States in E-Environments, for engagement level classification in online classrooms.